POLICY REGARDING ACCOUNTING

 2. Scope of the Policy

 The term “accounting complaint” means any written correspondence or memorandum that is provided to the Company through the procedures mandated in this Policy and that contains a complaint, concern or reference to a problem or potential problem with the Company’s accounting, accounting policies, internal accounting controls, auditing or financial matters.
-Accounting complains should specify with reasonable detail, providing examples if possible, the nature and scope of the matters to which it refers.
+Accounting complaints should specify with reasonable detail, providing examples if possible, the nature and scope of the matters to which it refers.
 Accounting complaints should not include libelous information or statements.

 This Policy will be displayed at an appropriate location on the Company intranet and on the Company’s external website.